Aortic valve insufficiency (AVI) is also called aortic

 - swollen ankles and feet

-Diagnostic tests for aortic insufficiency generally include an office exam, X-rays, diagnostic imaging, and cardiac catheterization.
+Diagnostic tests for aortic insufficiency generally include:

 The Office Examination

-listen to your heart, take your pulse and blood pressure, and look for
+listen to your heart, review your pulse and blood pressure, and look for

 - an unusually forceful heartbeat